Ignore it at your own peril, but social media is the new learning, playing, and increasingly, career-shaping ground.

 With your smartphone in hand, however, you can upload photos of products and services, place a price tag, send emails, chat with various clients, negotiate and close the deal using mobile money transfer services.

 Bearing this in mind, if you are interested in the following careers, then you do not need to wait for that corner office.

-You can practice them while still on campus or relaxing at the comfort of home.
+You can practice them while still on campus or relaxing in the comfort of home.